New Jersey Turnpike: Extensions

 The second extension, known as the Pearl Harbor Memorial Turnpike Extension (or Pennsylvania Turnpike Connector), carries I-95 off the mainline of the New Jersey Turnpike at exit 6 and connects to the Pennsylvania Turnpike via the Delaware River–Turnpike Toll Bridge, a continuous truss bridge spanning the Delaware River.
-This extension, and the Delaware River bridge, were opened to traffic on May 25, 1956.
+This extension, and the Delaware River Bridge, were opened to traffic on May 25, 1956.
 A 6 mi, six-lane highway, it has an exit, designated as 6A, to US 130 near Florence.
 The extension was formerly designated as Route 700P, but was officially designated as I-95 after the Somerset Freeway was cancelled, and was signed as such when the first components of the Pennsylvania Turnpike/Interstate 95 Interchange Project were completed on September 22, 2018.

 The third extension, the 4 mi stretch of I-95 north of US 46 came under NJTA jurisdiction in 1992, as NJDOT sold the road to balance the state budget, and it is not tolled.
-This section of the road – known as the I-95 Extension – extends the mainline to travel past the interchange for I-80 in Teaneck where the original terminus was, and through a cut in the Hudson Palisades to the GWB Plaza.
-Even though it was not constructed when the Turnpike first opened, the I-95 Extension is still considered to be a part of the mainline, not just a spur like the Newark Bay or Pennsylvania Turnpike extensions are, despite it being tolled.
-Past I-80 to Fort Lee, the Turnpike logo is only signed southbound in this segment, and rarely northbound since it terminates very soon in that direction.
+This section of the road—known as the I-95 Extension—extends the mainline to travel past the interchange for I-80 in Teaneck where the original terminus was, and through a cut in the Hudson Palisades to the George Washington Bridge Plaza in Fort Lee.
+The NJDOT originally built a "missing link" in between US 46 and I-80, then a connector highway from I-80 to the George Washington Bridge, prior to being sold to the NJTA.
+Even though it was not constructed when the turnpike first opened, the I-95 Extension is still considered to be a part of the mainline, not just a spur like the Newark Bay or Pennsylvania Turnpike extensions are, despite it not being tolled.
+It also passes under the Edgewood Road Bridge in Leonia, a high overpass known for its scenery for long-distance travelers entering New Jersey.
 The turnpike terminates at US 9W (exit 72), with the final approaches to the George Washington Bridge along I-95 maintained by the Port Authority of New York and New Jersey.
-Signs saying “Turnpike Entrance” southbound past I-80 mean entering the tolled parts of the Turnpike.
-Exit numbers along this section follow the mile markers I-95 would have had had the Somerset Freeway been built.
+Signs saying "Turnpike Entrance" southbound past I-80 mean entering the tolled parts of the turnpike.
+Exit numbers along this section follow the mile markers I-95 would have had if the Somerset Freeway was built.